MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Abstract

 \section{Abstract}

-Attention mechanism enables the Graph Neural Networks(GNNs) to learn the attention weights between the target node and its one-hop neighbors, the performance is further improved.
-However, the most existing GNNs are oriented to homogeneous graphs and each layer can only aggregate the information of one-hop neighbors.
-Stacking multi-layer networks will introduce a lot of noise and easily lead to over smoothing.
-We propose a Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning method (MHNF).
-Specifically, we first propose a hybrid metapath autonomous extraction model to efficiently extract multi-hop hybrid neighbors.
-Then, we propose a hop-level heterogeneous Information aggregation model, which selectively aggregates different-hop neighborhood information within the same hybrid metapath.
-Finally, a hierarchical semantic attention fusion model (HSAF) is proposed, which can efficiently integrate different-hop and different-path neighborhood information respectively.
-This paper can solve the problem of aggregating the multi-hop neighborhood information and can learn hybrid metapaths for target task, reducing the limitation of manually specifying metapaths.
-In addition, HSAF can extract the internal node information of the metapaths and better integrate the semantic information of different levels.
-Experimental results on real datasets show that MHNF is superior to state-of-the-art baselines with only a fraction of 1/10 $\sim$ 1/100 parameters and computational budgets.
+The attention mechanism enables graph neural networks (GNNs) to learn the attention weights between the target node and its one-hop neighbors, thereby improving the performance further.
+However, most existing GNNs are oriented toward homogeneous graphs, and in which each layer can only aggregate the information of one-hop neighbors.
+Stacking multilayer networks introduces considerable noise and easily leads to over smoothing.
+We propose here a multihop heterogeneous neighborhood information fusion graph representation learning method (MHNF).
+Specifically, we propose a hybrid metapath autonomous extraction model to efficiently extract multihop hybrid neighbors.
+Then, we formulate a hop-level heterogeneous information aggregation model, which selectively aggregates different-hop neighborhood information within the same hybrid metapath.
+Finally, a hierarchical semantic attention fusion model (HSAF) is constructed, which can efficiently integrate different-hop and different-path neighborhood information.
+In this fashion, this paper solves the problem of aggregating multihop neighborhood information and learning hybrid metapaths for target tasks.
+This mitigates the limitation of manually specifying metapaths.
+In addition, HSAF can extract the internal node information of the metapaths and better integrate the semantic information present at different levels.
+Experimental results on real datasets show that MHNF achieves the best or competitive performance against state-of-the-art baselines with only a fraction of 1/10 $\sim$ 1/100 parameters and computational budgets.
 Our code is publicly available at \url{https://github.com/PHD-lanyu/MHNF}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{